STUDY VISITS TO SOCIAL PROJECTS IN THE CITY OF AARHUS

 DOK – On the Edge of Society

-MultifunC is an intensive program for young people aged 12-17 who display very challenging behavior, including aggression and criminal activity.
-The treatment program is based on several proven methods and was developed in Norway.
-It has been tested in both Norway and Sweden, with good results.
+MultifunC for young people with very challenging behaviour, including aggression and criminal activity.
+This programme, which was developed in Norway, has also been tested in Sweden and has yielded positive results.

-During this study visit, we’ll give you a tour of the MultifunC program and explain more about how DOK works with young people “on the edge of society.”
+During this study visit, delegates will tour the MultifunC programme and learn more about how DOK works with young people ‘on the edge of society’.

-Staircase to Staircase in Gellerup-Toveshøj – an area under transformation
+Staircase to Staircase in Gellerup-Toveshøj – a Transformation Area

 xfhn